 - googly eyes

 - glue stick

-Check out the Shape ideas from the other Creative Preschool Bloggers!
+Check out the other Science Experiment Ideas from the other Creative Preschool Bloggers:

 How to Use the Scientific Method to Investigate Superhero Signals | Handmade Kids Art

 Make Charts with Preschoolers | Pink Stripey Socks

 Pop Rock Balloons | A Little Pinch of Perfect

 Tornado in a Jar Experiment | Artsy Momma